Chainlink-hackathon/omnia/README.md

 #### Omnia's Vision
 “Uni navi ne committas omnia” is a Latin saying, ‘Don’t leave everything in one boat.’
 As such, we decided to make catchphrase in hopes of safely distributing risks through our platform.
-Namely, We created a platform called ‘Omnia’ to give people a well-being life by creating an insurance platform that can safely distribute risks with a blockchain.
+Namely, We created a platform called ‘Omnia’ to give people a well-being life by creating an insurance platform that can safely distribute risks with blockchain.

 ---

 <h3>3.
 Service Features </h3>

 We serve as a platform for connecting small needs that individuals have.
-It recruits members from inside the platform, competes with insurance companies for insurance with the best benefits, and conducts negotiations to open insurance.
-Inform members of the results of the negotiations and guide members to sign up.
+Specifically, Recruit people who want to be guaranteed risks, and create insurance groups when a certain number of people gather in our platform.
+Then, Customers check the price and benefits and get insurance with higher benefits and lower costs than traditional insurance.
+Finally, in the total amount of insurance money each paid, insurance money shall be paid in the event of an accident.
 At this time, the entire process from subscription to payment of screening was designed to introduce smart contract technology. <br>

 ---